akveo/styleguide/typescript.md

 1. #### Vertical Whitespace **[⬆](#table-of-content)**

    * A single blank line appears:
-     * Between methods and properties in a class or object literal
+     * Between methods in a class or object literal.
+A blank line between two consecutive properties is optional.
+Such blank lines could be used for logical separation.
      * Inside methods bodies for logical groupings of statements.
 Do not put blank lines at the beginning and end of the method.
      * After import section, between class definitions.
      * Optionally before the first method in a class or object literal.